atlassian-forks/opentelemetry-collector-contrib/processor/spanmetricsprocessor/README.md

 - `latency_histogram_buckets`: the list of durations defining the latency histogram buckets.
   - Default: `[2ms, 4ms, 6ms, 8ms, 10ms, 50ms, 100ms, 200ms, 400ms, 800ms, 1s, 1400ms, 2s, 5s, 10s, 15s]`
 - `dimensions`: the list of dimensions to add together with the default dimensions defined above.
 Each additional dimension is defined with a `name` which is looked up in the span's collection of attributes.
 If the `name`d attribute is missing in the span, the optional provided `default` is used.
 If no `default` is provided, this dimension will be **omitted** from the metric.

+- `resource_attributes`: the list of resource attributes to add together with the default resource attributes defined above.
+Each additional resource attributes is defined with a `name` which is looked up in the span's collection of resource attributes.
+If the `name`d resource attribute is missing in the span, the optional provided `default` is used.
+If no `default` is provided, this resource attribute will be **omitted** from the metric.

 ## Examples